-Fletcher’s Fikh also finds cloud-based software a relief when it comes to actually communicating wth clients.
+Fletcher’s Fikh also finds cloud-based software a relief when it comes to actually communicate with clients.

-The other major drawcard for the accountant and their client is the fact that cloud software lets both work in real time directly with live data.
+The other major drawcard for the accountant and their client is the fact that cloud software lets both works in real-time directly with live data.

 “You’ve got the data, you can both look at the same screen from different countries, from different locations without having to sit side by side,” says Fikh.

-“That said, it might be a bit scary for some people, because employees will just go in and edit your data.
-But the good thing about most cloud software is you can attach authorities to different people,” she explains.
+“That said, it might be a bit scary for some people because employees will just go in and edit your data.
+But the good thing about most cloud software is you can attach authority to different people,” she explains.

 “For example, an accountant’s authority could be unlimited and the owner’s authority can be unlimited, whereas an employee’s authority might be restricted to only drafting invoices, or only creating a copy of something, but not actually changing actual journals or entries.
 It’s a safety mechanism.”

-“We obviously did the right thing, and kept MYOB running for about three months afterwards.
+“We obviously did the right thing and kept MYOB running for about three months afterward.
 We kept a log of everything.
 When we imported the old data, we didn’t actually go back and do any historical data,” he says.
-“July 1 started as day one, but we did include all outstanding invoices and orders.
+“July 1 started like day one, but we did include all outstanding invoices and orders.
 Just that transition of the old stuff coming into the new was something to be careful of.”